 The committee will consider the request and determine whether or not a re-interview is justified.
 There is no guarantee that a re-interview will be granted.

 Attire.
-Nice pants and a button-down shirt are appropriate.
-Avoid excessive cologne, perfume, jewelry, and cosmetics.
-Practice good hygiene and be well-groomed.
+Clean pants or jeans and a button-down shirt are appropriate.
+Good hygiene and grooming are important but avoid excessive cologne, perfume, jewelry, and cosmetics.

 Action – Describe what you did to complete the task or to resolve the situation.
-If it was a team effort, keep the focus on what you did effectively.
+If it was a team effort, keep the focus on what you did effectively and how you worked with others.

 Result – Conclude your answer with a description of the result of your efforts.
 Include lessons learned if you learned something from the situation.